 In addition to her professional duties, Kellyann has served as Chair to the Board of Directors of the South Central Behavioral Health Network, and the CT AIDS Residence Coalition.
 She has also served as the Chairperson of the Statewide Reaching Home Steering Committee and numerous boards throughout the state including: the New Haven Early Childhood Council, the CT Coalition to End Homelessness, New Haven Mayor’s Task Force on AIDS, City of New Haven’s 10 Year Plan to End Homelessness, Supportive Housing Works, United Way of South Central Connecticut, and the Greater New Haven Opening Doors, Regional Alliance to End Homelessness.
 In addition she has presented New Reach’s programs at State and National Homelessness Conferences.

 lmploNew Reach has an excellent reputation in the community.
 New Reach staff are active members of statewide and local leadership councils including: Reaching Home Steering Committee; CT AIDS Resource Council, CT Coalition to End Homelessness; Mayor’s Task Force on AIDS; New Haven Continuum of Care; New Haven 10 Year Plan to End Homelessness; New Haven Homeless Children’s Collaborative.
 New Reach achieves success with the help of many other providers of services and housing including: The Coordinating Council for Children in Crisis; The Connection Inc.; CT Mental Health Center; Yale-New Haven Hospital; Hill Health Center; City of New Haven; and other community non-profits.
 Our Transition in Place Program is a collaborative with the CT Women’s Consortium; the APT Foundation Vocational Programs; Life Haven, and Christian Community Action.
 This collaboration is called the Homeless Families Transition Collaborative (HFTC).
 We also collaborate with New Haven Healthy Start, the Partnership for Strong Communities, Ryan White, South Central Behavioral Health, New Haven Public Schools, and Fairfield County Community Foundation.
-New Reach has also collaborated with Alpha Community Services, Housing Authority of the City of Bridgeport, Operation Hope and Supportive Housing Works to work with homeless in Bridgeport.
+New Reach has also collaborated with Alpha Community Services, Housing Authority of the City of Bridgeport, Operation Hope, Shelter for the Homeless and Supportive Housing Works to work with homeless in Bridgeport.
 Most recently, New Reach has entered an agreement to integrate with Life Haven, Inc.

 The Board of Directors held a retreat in August 2013, with the focus on strategic planning.
 The board identified five strategies that will build the agency's strategic plan for the next three to five years.